brandnewbox/PHP-Picture-Resizer/README.md

 </CORSConfiguration>
 ```

+1. Copy the bucket name and region into `$config_GET_region` and `$config_GET_bucket` in the `config/config.php` file.

-#### Create an IAM User to access those buckets
+### Create an IAM User to access those buckets

 The PHP script requires credentials for a user that can access both buckets created above.
-For security purposes we are only going to give the user access to these buckets (and not carte blanche access to all of our S3 buckets)
+For security purposes we are only going to give the user access to these buckets (and not carte blanche access to all of our S3 buckets).

 1. Open the the **[AWS Management Console](https://aws.amazon.com/console/)**.
 1. Click on the **Services** dropdown in the upper-left corner and then click on **IAM** under the Security, Identity & Compliance heading.